ssstoyanov/ssstoyanov/README.md

 # Hi there 👋 I'm Stanislav

-- 🇷🇺 I live in Russia, Nijniy Novgorod
+- 🇷🇺 I live in Russia, Nijniy Novgorod -> move to Moldova 🇲🇩
 - 🔭 I’m currently working in [Orion Inc](https://www.orioninc.com/)
 - 🌱 Most of the time I'm writing on Java
 - 🎓 I’m currently obtaining a bachelor degree in [HSE Faculty of Computer Science](https://nnov.hse.ru/en/ba/se/)